The-Marcy-Lab-School/mod-1-assessment-sr/README.md

 ### Question 5
 Please explain what "Pass By Reference" means.
-What is the impact of this on functions that have Arrays/Objects as parameters?
+Why must JavaScript developers be aware of this, particularly for functions that accept Arrays/Objects as inputs?

 ### Answer 5